digital-skills-for-researchers/coursebook/modules/data-management/index.md

 ## Hacky Hour | Project Data Analysis

 This Hacky Hour should be used to start managing your project data using the principles taught in this module.
 Think about how to name and organise your files.
-Start creating a data management plan, so that your data can live beyond the timeframe of your project.
+Start creating a data management plan, so that your data can live beyond the time frame of your project.

 **Resources**